Nhaila-Abdessamad/Ethereum-Dev-Guide/Ethereum Dev Guide(Sec 1).md

 ## Glossary

-- Transactions :

 - Node : A machine that is running an Ethereum client machine.
 - Networks : Networks are formed by one or more nodes.
+- Transaction :
-- Block :
+- Block : Group of Transactions.
-- BlockChain : What problem does it (intend to) solve?What problem does it (intend to) solve?What problem does it (intend to) solve?What problem does it (intend to) solve?What
+- BlockChain : a database that stores a record of every transaction.
+And it's also where we store data in the form of a chain of Blocks(hence The Name).
 - Smart Contract :

 ## Short History